aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 to change the name of the integrable property, for easy identification in the output.

-The keyword CLEAR resets the list to its initial state (volume, charge and Laplacian).
+The keyword CLEAR resets the list to its initial state (volume, electron population, and Laplacian in crystals; electron population and Laplacian in molecules).
 Using the INTEGRABLE keyword will print a report on the list of integrable properties.

 The default integrable properties are:

-* Volume (`1`).
+* Volume (`1`), in crystals only.

 * Pop (`fval`): the value of the reference field is integrated.
 If the reference field is the density, then this is the number of electrons